A Free Probabilistic Framework for Analyzing the Transformer-based Language Models: Discussion and Implications

+This work offers a principled spectral perspective on Transformer-based architectures by embedding their key components—attention, depth, and positional structure—into a non-commutative operator algebraic framework.
+Our results articulate several theoretical insights.

+First, attention mechanisms are reinterpreted as non-commutative convolutions (Theorem 1), where scalar weights modulate operator-valued embeddings.
+This yields a precise formulation of how semantic and positional components interact spectrally.
+The decomposition in Corollary 1 explains how positional encodings induce asymmetries in attention scores, even among repeated tokens, aligning with known empirical observations~\cite{ferrando2024primer,gruver2023llmforecasting}.

+The cumulative effect of successive attention layers is shown in Theorem 2 to induce a free additive convolution of spectral distributions.
+This formalizes how contextual information compounds with depth.
+Importantly, Corollary 2 connects spectral propagation to freeness, offering a mechanism by which deep architectures preserve spectral diversity and mitigate over-smoothing—consistent with empirical spectral robustness in LLMs~\cite{tamkin2020language,naderi2024mindgap}.

+Our generalization bound in Corollary 3 relates the expected spectral entropy of Transformer outputs to the joint free entropy of embeddings.
+Though Transformers are generative models, their prediction mechanism over tokens via softmax renders this entropy-based bound meaningful, echoing the role of entropy in capturing model expressivity~\cite{xu2024spectrum,gillman2024fourierhead}.

+Beyond classical random matrix theory, our operator-theoretic lens accounts for algebraic structure and symbolic composition.
+This facilitates the analysis of self-adjoint embeddings and structured spectra beyond ensemble-level statistics~\cite{hao2020probabilistic}.

-This formalism suggests new directions for model design: \begin{itemize} \item Constructing embedding schemes that explicitly maximize joint free entropy. \item Designing attention heads with orthogonality constraints to approximate freeness. \item Introducing spectral regularization terms in loss functions based on spectral variance or entropy growth~\cite{gillman2024fourierhead}. \end{itemize}
+Finally, our formalism suggests a few new directions for model design: \begin{itemize} \item Constructing embedding schemes that explicitly maximize joint free entropy. \item Designing attention heads with orthogonality constraints to approximate freeness. \item Introducing spectral regularization terms in loss functions based on spectral variance or entropy growth~\cite{gillman2024fourierhead}. \end{itemize}